 Just over a mile south of downtown Woodinville, the Sammamish trail connects with the half-mile Woodinville Valley Trail that will take you across the Sammamish River to the wineries and brewery.

 Wine Tasting and Tours

 Chateau Ste.
-Michelle, Columbia Winery, and the Redhook Ale Brewery are the city's main attractions.
+Michelle and Columbia Winery are the city's main attractions.
 Located adjacent to one another, visitors can enjoy free, or nearly free, tours and tastings at each facility.

 A premier Washington winery, Chateau Ste.
 Michelle is perhaps the most well known of the state's more than 150 wineries.
 The chateau was once the summer home of pioneer lumber baron Fred Stimson.
 Listed on the National Register of Historic Places, the picturesque estate is now home to the winery's tasting room, shop, kitchens, and indoor event facilities.
 With vineyards located throughout Eastern Washington's lush Columbia Valley region, Ste.
 Michelle crafts its white wines at the Woodinville site.

 Short, complimentary tours begin inside the chateau and proceed through the winery to the bottling and labeling lines, offering visitors an up-close view of the wine-making process.
 Each tour finishes with a chance to sample the end product.
 Underage guests can enjoy grape juice.
 Picnic fare, as well as wine and wine accessories, are available in the shop.
 The winery's lushly-landscaped grounds include picnic areas and an amphitheater that hosts an annual summer concert series.